 With HTML5 and CSS3, you can develop a basic website that can be responsive, fast loading and very secure.

-Usually at the bottom of the page before the:
+Usually at the bottom of the:

 Advantages of Static Websites

 - Simple: HTML amd CSS (JS optional).

 - Fast loading: extremely fast after code minified and using a CDN.